-Versatile singer-songwriter Anmol Malik, daughter of popular singer-composer Anu Malik, showed her potential in the music field early with her song “The graduation”, which she wrote and composed in 2011 as a student at The University Of Warwick, England.
+Versatile singer-songwriter Anmol Malik, popular singer-composer Anu Malik’s daughter, showed her potential in the music field early with her song “The graduation”, which she wrote and composed in 2011 as a student at The University Of Warwick, England.

 The emotive lyrics “You’re always working for something that will break your heart”, touched a chord, and Anmol found an admirer in Bollywood superstar Aamir Khan, known for his perfection.